worldline/vuejs-training/docs/presentation/README.md

 ## Development team

-The development of Vue and its ecosystem is guided by an international team around thirty voluntary members.
-The team is spread all over the world, allowing a quick diffusion of the framework in different location.
-Thus it is easy to have support no matter the timezone.
+The development of Vue and its ecosystem is guided by an international team of about thirty voluntary members.
+The team is spread all over the world, which helped to make the framework popular worldwide.
+Thus it is easy to have support no matter your timezone.

 ![Core team](../assets/team.jpg)